General Chemistry · Unit 12

 Use the Combined Gas Law when one sample of gas changes from an initial state to a final state and the amount of gas stays constant.
 This law is useful when pressure, volume, and temperature are connected across two sets of conditions.

-If this feels shaky, look for the story structure: before and after, same gas sample, no gas added or lost.
+If you are confused, look for the story structure: before and after, same gas sample, no gas added or lost.
 That is your cue.

 Combined Gas Law (n constant) — T in Kelvin, P in same units both sides